ibm-cloud-docs/power-iaas/vpn-connections.md

 Consider the following points for configuring VPC VPN in a non-PER workspace:

-* Use a policy-based VPN in all the configurations of the VPN connection. <!--The VPN connection that is used in all the configurations are policy-based VPN.-->
+* Use a policy-based VPN in all the configurations of the VPN connection.
-* Add the subnets that are created in the {{site.data.keyword.powerSys_notm}} to the Local CIDR list of IBM Cloud VPC and Peer CIDR list of VPC in your client-managed environment. <!--Q2 client-managed to be confirmed by Joe-->
+* Add the subnets that are created in the {{site.data.keyword.powerSys_notm}} to the Local CIDR list of IBM Cloud VPC and Peer CIDR list of VPC in your client-managed environment.
 * Enable VPN Gateway and traffic source for Direct Link and Transit Gateway (in the Edit Traffic window) in the routing table of IBM Cloud VPC.
 1. Choose the Direct Link that is enabled with the Transit Gateway or disable the configuration for different {{site.data.keyword.powerSys_notm}} workspaces that are in the same region.